matthew-a-schultz/montessori-curriculum/culture/famous_persons/shigeru_miyamoto.md

 grand_parent: Culture
 ---
 # Shigeru Miyamoto
-"I enjoy thinking about ways to create something that other people have not even thought about, something no one has managed to achieve."
+> "I enjoy thinking about ways to create something that other people have not even thought about, something no one has managed to achieve."
-{: .lead }

 Produce or creator of the following series of video games.
 * Donkey Kong